An image of an iPhone showing the new rewards program selector alongside the desktop iteration on an orange background.

 Problem

 On the landing page, program selection isn't very intuitive.
-The program selector doubles as a very long dropdown menu and as a search input field, neither of which are implemented properly.
+The program selector doubles as a very long dropdown list and as a search input field, neither of which are implemented properly.
 This makes selection daunting and causes friction for rewards members, hindering them from proceeding to the search results page and even causing abandonment in some cases.

 Solution